 How Topmarks Aligns with the National Curriculum

 Topmarks games demonstrate comprehensive alignment with National Curriculum objectives across both mathematics and English, providing teachers with confidence that digital learning activities directly support statutory requirements.
-Each game targets specific learning outcomes, from Year 1 number recognition through to Year 6 algebra concepts, whilst English games systematically address phonics phases, grammar objectives, and reading comprehension skills outlined in the curriculum framework.
+Each game targets specific student achievement, from Year 1 number recognition through to Year 6 algebra concepts, whilst English games systematically address phonics phases, grammar objectives, and reading comprehension skills outlined in the curriculum framework.

 The platform's strength lies in its granular mapping to curriculum statements, allowing teachers to select games that precisely match their weekly planning objectives.
 For mathematics, games progress logically through the concrete-pictorial-abstract sequence that underpins effective primary maths teaching, whilst literacy games support the systematic synthetic phonics approach mandated by the curriculum.
 This careful alignment ensures that gameplay genuinely reinforces classroom learning rather than providing mere entertainment.